Carter-75/Paper-Trading/README.md

 ---

-**Automated stock trading with advanced strategy filters, risk management, and optional ML prediction**
+**Automated stock trading with advanced strategy filters, risk management, and machine learning prediction**

 ## 🎯 What This Bot Does